Today’s Wonder of the Day was inspired by MORGAN. MORGAN Wonders, “What is democracy ” Thanks for WONDERing with us, MORGAN!

-OK…we need a show of hands…who loves today’s Wonder of the Day?
+Okay, we need a show of hands.
+Who loves today’s Wonder of the Day?
 If you raised your hand, you voted “Yes!” for Wonderopolis.
 Thank you!
 We appreciate your votes.

 Every time you visit Wonderopolis, your visit is like a vote of confidence in Wonderopolis.
-Each visitor gets counted and we use that data to learn which Wonders of the Day are the most popular.
+Each visitor gets counted.
+We use that data to learn which Wonders of the Day are the most popular.

 Sometimes people vote on other types of things.
-If your classroom has a choice of playing kickball or volleyball at recess, you may be asked to vote for which sport you’d rather play.
-Whichever sport gets the most — the majority — of votes is the sport that gets played at recess.
+Has your classroom ever had a choice of playing kickball or volleyball at recess?
+If so, you may have been asked to vote for which sport you’d like to play.
+Whichever sport gets the most votes gets played at recess.
 That’s democracy in action.

-Of course, the voting that democracy makes possible is expressed most powerfully when we as citizens vote for the leaders who will represent us in our government.
+Of course, voting is most powerful when citizens vote for leaders to represent them in government.
 The word “democracy” itself means “rule by the people.”
 It comes from the Greek words demos (“people”) and kratos (“rule”).

-A democracy is a form of government in which the people ultimately hold the power.
-Other types of governments may put power in the hands of one person, such as a king or queen, or a small group of people.
+A democracy is a government in which the people hold the power.
+Other types of governments may put power in the hands of one person, such as a king or queen.
+Sometimes, governments give power to a small group of people.
 Democracy is just one form of government.

 There are different types of democracies.
 A direct democracy allows all citizens to vote directly on issues.
-As you might expect, direct democracies aren’t that common.
-Can you imagine if every single piece of legislation that passes through Congress each year had to be put up for a popular vote of all the people in the United States?
+Direct democracies aren’t that common.
+What if every single law had to be voted on by all the people in the United States?
 Every day would be Election Day!

-Unfortunately, not all governments around the world embrace the idea of democracy.
-Through the efforts of the United Nations, democratic principles are being championed around the world.
+Not all governments embrace the idea of democracy.
+Through the efforts of the United Nations, democracy is being championed around the world.
 Why is it so important?
 According to the United Nations, “[d]emocracy provides an environment for the protection and effective realization of human rights.”

-When the people have the right to vote for their representatives, they can ensure that their rights as human beings are effectively defended and supported by their government.
-Having a voice in government is important, and democracy gives people that voice they desire!
+It’s important for people to vote for their representatives.
+It means they can make sure their rights are defended by their government.
+Having a voice in government is important.
+Democracy gives people that voice they desire!